In the context of organic chemistry, are viruses considered to be... | Channels for Pearson+

 Understand the definition of living organisms in biology, which typically includes characteristics such as metabolism, growth, reproduction, and cellular structure.

-Recognize that viruses are composed of genetic material (DNA or RNA) enclosed in a protein coat, but they lack cellular structure.
+Recognize that viruses contain genetic material, such as DNA or RNA, which is a characteristic of living organisms.

-Consider that viruses cannot reproduce independently; they require a host cell to replicate their genetic material and produce new virus particles.
+Consider that viruses do not have a cellular structure, which is a fundamental aspect of living organisms.
+They are composed of a protein coat and genetic material but lack the cellular machinery found in living cells.

-Acknowledge that viruses do not undergo metabolism on their own, as they do not have the cellular machinery necessary for metabolic processes.
+Acknowledge that viruses cannot reproduce independently.
+They require a host cell to replicate, which distinguishes them from living organisms that can reproduce on their own.

-Conclude that while viruses contain genetic material, they do not meet all the criteria for living organisms, particularly due to their lack of independent reproduction and metabolism.
+Conclude that while viruses have some characteristics of living organisms, such as containing genetic material, their lack of cellular structure and inability to undergo metabolism or reproduce independently means they are not considered living organisms in the context of organic chemistry.

 Watch next